 Small agencies and site builders are your friends

 Site builders, small web dev teams, and WordPress agencies don’t want their clients confused or hassled with upsells.
 Worse, they don’t want a license to expire and break functionality on a client’s site.
 Even if they hand off this responsibility to the site owner or cover it with ongoing maintenance and support services — something Syed Balkhi recommended in 2015 — managing license keys will still be hell for someone.

-I haven't thought about Crate in a long time, but it has been around for quite some time.
-It's a way to get out of “license hell” — and deal with other challenges that won't apply and can't be afforded by a lot of small to mid-sized WordPress businesses.
-Rob's WP Wallet is aimed at that broader market.
+I haven’t thought about Crate in a long time, but it struck us as a good idea when it came out.
+Founder Brady Vercher says Crate never took off, but it was never aimed at more than an elite market niche.
+Is a way out of “license hell” a bankable service for the broader small-to-mid-sized WordPress business market?
+Rob’s WP Wallet is aimed at that broader market.
 It sounds like a worthwhile project, along with WP Notify and Clarity.
 For those who work with WordPress on a daily basis, getting control of notifications and aggressive advertising in the WordPress back-end is universally wanted.

 Is license hell necessary?

 It’s not hard to see that people who want to pay for plugins (and essentially resell them to their customers) are the people you want to keep happy and maintain a good relationship with, as a plugin owner.
 It would be fantastic if more plugin shops catered to the needs and concerns of agencies and freelancers who don’t want their clients to ever see an upgrade notice or an upsell pretending to be one.
 (Or to be locked out of anything.)